robthompson16/support-for-early-career-teachers/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-3-mentor-materials.md

 In the self-directed study session, through observation and/or discussion with a colleague, your mentee has explored their understanding and development needs in relation to literacy subject and pedagogical knowledge.
 This session asks you to explore with your mentee their practice in relation to developing pupils’ literacy within their phase or subject.

-You should read the research and practice summary in this week's ECT materials.
+You should read the research and practice summary in this week’s ECT materials.
 It might be most useful to focus on those aspects of literacy which are pertinent to your mentee’s phase or subject area, but emphasise that every teacher can improve pupils’ literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines

 ### Meeting activities